Rock and Beyond: Why Exploring Guitar Genres is Crucial for Growth

 We don't hear blues around much in the vintage form but licks are literally everywhere, licks seem to have infiltrated Gen Z mainly as fillers in pop music.

-Licks are little music words and as a guitar player, you need a humungous library of licks to burst out whatever is the need of the moment, this right here — exploration and consumption of licks — is an example of something you wouldn't get into without exploring music genres.
+Licks are little music words and as a guitar player, you need a humongous library of licks to burst out whatever is the need of the moment.
+This right here — exploration and consumption of licks — is an example of something you wouldn't get into without exploring music genres.

-Minor Pentatonic Scale and string bending techniques are enforced into playing after going through the 'Blues phase'.
+Minor Pentatonic Scale and string bending techniques are enforced in playing after going through the 'Blues phase'.

 It also brings in a perspective on one-fourth, fifth degree of the scale, helping you digest and absorb the sound.